ydahal1/ydahal1/jokes.md

-1. Why did the programmer always carry a screwdriver?
-Because you never know when you might need to debug a hardware problem!

-2. Why was the computer cold?
-It left its Windows open!
+Sure, here are four jokes related to software engineering and cybersecurity:

-3. Why did the developer go broke?
-Because he lost his domain in a phishing scam!
+1. Why did the developer go broke?
+Because he lost his domain in a bet!

+2. Why did the computer take up singing?
+Because it had perfect pitch control!

-4. Why did the cybersecurity expert bring a ladder to work?
-To reach new levels of security!
+3. Why did the cybersecurity expert bring a ladder to work?
+Because he wanted to level up the security!

+4. Why did the programmer quit his job?
+Because he didn't get arrays of opportunities!

+Note: Jokes are subjective, and humor can vary from person to person.

 [
-Wed Jan 31 01:07:25 UTC 2024
+Thu Feb  1 01:10:50 UTC 2024
  ]